-Dachshunds tend to have short hair, though not all do, so looking for lightly padded and anti-chafing harnesses is a good idea.
+Dachshunds tend to have short hair.
+Not all do though, so looking for lightly padded and anti-chafing harnesses is a good idea.
 Depending on your pup’s coat, a bit of padding can make the difference between a comfortable walk and sores that last for weeks.

-And although a no-pull style helps avoid spine issues, padding will help if your pup decides not to obey while on a walk.
-You don’t want to let your dog get away with whatever it wants, but you also don’t want to put additional strain on his body while trying to keep him safe.
+Purchasing a no-pull style helps avoid spine issues.
+Padding will also help if your dog decides not to obey while on a walk.
+You don’t want to let your dog get away with whatever it wants.
+But you also don’t want to put additional strain on his body while trying to keep him safe.

 Your Dachshund is long and lean, which is a relatively uncommon body type in dogs.
-Highly adjustable harnesses are easier to manage for a Dachshund, so look for multiple straps with easy adjustments instead of one-size neck measurements or single-strap designs.
+Highly adjustable harnesses are easier to manage for a Dachshund.
+Look for multiple straps with easy adjustments instead of one-size neck measurements or single-strap designs.

-Wrangling your pup into a harness with too many straps can also be frustrating, though, so a balance between adjustability and ease of use is helpful.
-A step-in harness might be easier for calmer dogs, but one which goes on over their backs might be easier for most Dachshunds.
+Wrangling your pup into a harness with too many straps can also be frustrating.
+So, a balance between adjustability and ease of use is helpful.
+A step-in design might be easier for calmer dogs, but one which goes on over their backs might be easier for most Dachshunds.

 Our Favorite Harnesses For Dachshunds